rpgholap/Web-Technologies/03_JS_Async_DOM.md

 ### 4.3 The `document` Object

 **Definition**: Global object representing the entire HTML document
+- document is an object that represent the DOM

 **Common Properties**:
 - `document.title` - Page title